 It’s expected that by 2020, 75% of the enterprise-generated data will be processed regardless of the centralized data center.
-This new upcoming technology of 2020 will be a significant breakthrough in the cloud infrastructure.
+This new upcoming technology of 2020 will be a significant breakthrough in cloud infrastructure.

-Volkswagen, for instance, is already cashing in one of the biggest technology trends of 2020.
-It used quantum computing to test traffic flow optimization and accelerate battery development.
+Volkswagen, for instance, is already cashing in on one of the biggest new technology trends of 2020.
+It uses quantum computing to test traffic flow optimization and accelerate battery development.

 The company is also testing distributed ledgers to provide automatic payments at gas stations, create tamper-proof odometers, protect cars from hackers and more.
 Similarly, it’s using AR instructions to help service employees repair vehicles.